 As events unfold and situations change, use the five step M&OP to continue to monitor and modify the supply chain that supports the mission.
 Unexpected events occur often in disaster response situations.
 Being able to adapt quickly and respond effectively to unexpected events is a big part of insuring the success of the mission.

-Apply the M&OP Process to Respond to an Unexpected Situation
+THIRD CHALLENGE: Apply the M&OP Process to Respond to an Unexpected Situation

 Test your ability to respond quickly to unexpected situations by cycling through the M&OP process to respond as situations change.
 Respond to these new developments described below: